cloudydaiyz/stringplay-ui/README.md

 - `VITE_STRINGPLAY_CORE_URL` - URL for the backend

-If using this repository for automation, the preferred environment variable name for the absolute path to the root of this repository is `STRINGPLAY_UI_PATH`.
+The canonical environment variable name for the absolute path to the root of this repository is `STRINGPLAY_UI_PATH`.

 ## Commands